JonnyHaystack/i3-resurrect/README.md

 * [License](#license)

 ## Introduction

+i3-resurrect is a program which can save and restore the layout and running programs in your i3 workspaces.

+Layouts are saved by using i3ipc to save the necessary information from the workspace tree as a JSON file.

+Programs are saved by looking up each process in the workspace and saving their `cmdline` (the command used to launch the program) and `cwd` (current working directory) to a JSON file.

+Programs are restored by simply running the programs in the JSON file with the working directory set appropriately.

+Layouts are restored by using i3's built-in layout restoring functionality to create placeholder windows which will swallow windows matching certain criteria.

+xdotool is also used to make i3 see existing windows as new windows.
+This is necessary for matching by window title because the title must match when the window first appears and programs usually change the title after the window is created.

+## Background

 i3-resurrect originated as a mixture of hacked together Python and bash scripts that I wrote in order to be able to quickly save and load workspaces on the fly.